 The Company manages these risks through underwriting, retakaful, effective claims handling and other related controls.
 The Company has a well defined medical under-writing policy and avoids writing business for groups with overly hazardous exposure.
 Pricing is done using the retakaful rates.
 The contribution charged takes into account the actual experience of the client and the nature of mortality exposure the group faces.
 The rates are certified by the appointed actuary for large groups.
 The Company also maintains an MIS to track the adequacy of the takaful contribution charged.
 Retakaful contracts have been purchased by the Company to limit the maximum mortality exposure of any one covered person.
 The Company ensures writing business with good geographical spread and tries to maintain a controlled exposure to large groups which generally have poor experience.
 Writing business of known hazardous groups is also avoided.
 On the claims handling side, the Company ensures that payment of any fraudulent claims is avoided.
 Strict monitoring is in place in order to keep the outstanding balances of contribution at a minimum, especially the ones that are due for more than 90 days.
 The bulk of the assets held against liabilities of this line of business are cash to money market with short durations and high liquidity, thus mitigating the risk of asset value deterioration and liability mismatch spread and tries to maintain a controlled exposure to large groups which generally have poor experience.
 Writing business of known hazardous groups is also avoided.
 On the claims handling side, the Company ensures that payment of any fraudulent claims is avoided.
+On the claims handling side, the Company ensures that payment of any fraudulent claims is avoided.
+On the claims handling side, the Company ensures that payment of any fraudulent claims is avoided.
 Strict monitoring is in place in order to keep the outstanding balances of contribution at a minimum, especially the ones that are due for more than 90 days.
 The bulk of the assets held against liabilities of this line of business are cash to money market with short durations and high liquidity, thus mitigating the risk of asset value deterioration and liability mismatch.